-Act lion Targets Benefits Timescale Partners Cost Agency T heme 11.
-Manage Agency land holdings to enhance their biodiversity where compatible with operational activities.
+Action Targets Benefits Timescale Partners Cost Agency Theme Manage Agency land holdings to enhance their biodiversity where compatible with operational activities.
 (Agency Lead: Conservation and Recreation Officer) Completion of at least three site management plans per year.
-Implementation of prioritised actions. management.
-Agency seen 2000-2004 CMPs £30k 12.
-Support appropriate partnership initiatives to exchange, update and evaluate survey information such as the Phase 1 Habitat Survey and on water related SNCIs.
-(Agency Lead: FER Manager) more than 7 years old.
+Implementation of prioritised actions.
+More sensitive management.
+Agency seen to be practising its own guidance.
+2000-2004 CMPs £30k 12.
+Support appropriate partnership initiatives No data used by the Agency to be more than 7 years old.
 Maintenance of Agency database.
 More integrated approach.
 Improved quality of data.
-Various organisations, societies and clubs.
-To be determined ₩.
+1999-2004 Various organisations, societies and clubs.
+To be determined